Maven-Asset-Management-Insights/content/field-kits/maximo-upgrade-process.md

 <div class="card">
   <h2>Executive Summary</h2>
   <p>
-    A Maximo upgrade isn’t just an IT project, it changes how the business runs day to day.
-Done well, it protects uptime, reduces compliance         risk, controls cost, and makes it easier for teams to actually use the system.
-This field kit lays out a practical, repeatable approach to       get everyone aligned, keep scope under control, manage risk early, and turn the upgrade into lasting performance gains.
+    Upgrading Maximo isn’t just another IT project, it affects how people plan their work, handle maintenance, and make everyday decisions.
+When     the upgrade is done well, everything runs smoothly: operations stay on track, compliance risks stay low, and costs don’t spiral out of           control.
+Just as importantly, the system becomes easier for teams to use.
+This field kit gives you a straightforward, practical approach to      get everyone on the same page, avoid scope creep, spot risks early, and make sure the upgrade delivers real, lasting results.
   </p>

   <div class="card-cta" style="margin-top:18px;">